- Dr Rick Rohde

 PhD (Social Anthropology) University of Edinburgh

-I have held research posts at the University of Namibia and the University of the Western Cape (PLAAS) and am a research associate at the University of Cape Town.
+I have held research posts at the University of Namibia and the University of the Western Cape and am a Research Associate at the University of Cape Town.
 My role within several EU funded projects has focussed on pastoralism, land reform and global change in southern African rangelands, as well as the coordination of the social science component of an EU funded technical project that carried out innovative research related to ephemeral rivers within field sites in Namibia and South Africa (www.wadeproject.info).

 More recently my research has focused on the historical ecology of Namaqualand and southern Namibia as part of a German funded multi-disciplinary "BIOTA-Africa" project, which monitored and analyzed biodiversity and its change along a transect in southern Africa. (www.biota-africa.org)

-I am presently a Co-Investigator in the AHRC funded project "Future pasts in an Apocalyptic moment?
-A hybrid Analysis of 'Green' Performatives and Ecocultural Ethics in a Globalised African Landscape", based in western Namibia that will run for five years until September 2018 (http://www.futurepasts.net).
+I am presently a Co-Investigator in the AHRC funded project "Future pasts", based in western Namibia that will run for six years until July 2019 (http://www.futurepasts.net).